 - 1. See Figure 3: Transfer of Development Rights (TDR) Program for TDR program description. - 2.
-Lands in the Agricultural Transition Area may qualify as TDR Receiving Areas, per the policies in Figure 3, once the Town designates such lands as appropriate for more intensive development per the "Development Policies" below. - 3.
-Prior to such designation, Mathere may be RDU transfer between and within Agricultural Preservation Area/Agricultural Transition Area, per "Limited Additional RDU Transfer Opportunity" in Figure 3.
+Lands in the Agricultural Transition Area may qualify as TDR Receiving Areas with an 8-to-1 transfer ratio, per the "Development Policies for Agricultural Transition Area" below. - 3.
+Prior to such designation, there may be RDU transfers with a 1-to-1 transfer ratio between and within Agricultural Preservation Areas/Agricultural Transition Areas, per "Limited Additional RDU Transfer Opportunity" applicable policies in Figure 3.